gaojon/sd_rocm/README.md

 docker pull rocm/pytorch:latest
 ```

-Start the docker and map the ethernet port 7860
+Start the docker and map the ethernet port 7860 and map your docker directory under your home to docker.
+You will download the SD into your home docker directory.
 ```
 docker run -it --cap-add=SYS_PTRACE --security-opt seccomp=unconfined \
 --device=/dev/kfd --device=/dev/dri --group-add video --name sd \